 If there was ever a staple to the portrait photographers kit, this is the lens.
-The Canon is the most popular L series lenses and the Nikon was the answer to that fantastic lens.
+The Canon is the most popular L series lenses, and the Nikon was the answer to that fantastic lens.

 This lens allows you to get further away from your subjects.
 By staying outside of the personal bubble, you don’t intimidate, but rather capture a candid and personal shot.

 Other attributes from these lenses include image stabilisation.
 As this lens offers you a different perspective and field of view, this is important.
-A 70-200mm lens needs a 1/100th of a second plus shutter speed if not used with a tripod.
+A 70-200mm option needs a 1/100th of a second plus shutter speed if not used with a tripod.
 The IS helps to reduce camera shake.